RenderKit/embree/README.md

 Please have a look at the `rtcSetGeometryBoundsFunction`, `rtcSetGeometryIntersectFunction`, and `rtcSetGeometryOccludedFunction` functions on the implementation of the callback functions.

+Primitives of a user geometry are ignored during rendering when their bounds are empty, thus bounds have lower&gt;upper in at least one dimension.

 See tutorial [User Geometry] for an example of how to use the user-defined geometries.